 Highlights: historic buildings, visitor center, walking trailsOconaluftee offers both a visitor center and the Mountain Farm Museum - a collection of historic log buildings gathered from throughout the Smoky Mountains and preserved on a single site.
 Buildings include a house, barn, applehouse, springhouse, and smokehouse.At the visitor center, rangers can answer your questions about the park … Continue reading Mountain Farm Museum

-We talk a lot about hiking in the Great Smoky Mountains and most of us, like me, enjoy doing the short hikes.
-Even when you are doing a short 3 or 4-mile hike you should be prepared.
-You never know when the weather may change suddenly or you may trip and scrape a knee.
-Here … Continue reading 10 Things to Pack for a Short Hike
+We talk a lot about hiking in the Great Smoky Mountains and most of us, like me, enjoy going for a short hike.
+But, even if you are doing just a short 3 or 4-mile hike, it's best to be prepared.
+You never know when the weather may change suddenly or you may trip and … Continue reading 10 Things to Pack for a Short Hike

 The John Ownby Cabin is a historic cabin in Sevier County, Tennessee, United States.
 Located in The Sugarlands, it lies within the boundaries of the Great Smoky Mountains National Park.
 It was built in 1860, and is the last surviving structure from the pre-park Forks-of-the-River community.
 At the time, this valley was populated with three small Appalachian communities: Forks-of-the-River, Sugarlands, and Fighting Creek.
 The valley … Continue reading John Ownby’s 1860 Cabin